khalford/check-version-action/README.md

 # Check Version

-This action compares the version number from your working branch to the main branch.
+This action compares the application version number from your working branch to the main branch.

+You can also check that the *first* image version that appears in your `docker-compose.yaml` file will match the application version

 The comparison follows the PEP 440 Version Identification and Dependency Specification.
-More detailed information about the versions can be found [here](https://packaging.python.org/en/latest/specifications/version-specifiers/)

 More detailed information about the versions can be found [here](https://packaging.python.org/en/latest/specifications/version-specifiers/)